yeebc/jupyterlab-neon-theme/README.md

 * JupyterLab >= 1.1.0

-## Installation
+## Package installation

 ```bash
 jupyter labextension install @yeebc/jupyterlab_neon_theme
 ```

-## Development
+## Development installation

-For a development install (requires npm version 4 or later), do the following in the repository directory:
+For a development install (requires npm version 4 or later), clone the github repo and do the following in the repository directory:

 ```bash
 npm install